mkhizemandz-commits/Fintech-Validation-Fraud-Prevention-Operations-Lab/04_Customer_Support/support_scenarios.md

 I would not disclose another customer's personal information.

+I would:

-I would explain that privacy and security rules prevent me from discussing another individual's information and focus on what can be safely confirmed about the customer's own case.
+* Explain that privacy and security requirements prevent me from discussing another individual's information.
+* Focus on information that can safely be confirmed about the customer's own case.
+* Provide the appropriate next step for resolving the customer's concern.
+* Document the interaction accurately.

 ### Key principle